robertrodriguezjr70/terraform/README.md

-# created to show how the state file is stored in a s3 bucket
+# Created to show how the state file is stored in a s3 bucket